 Performance by Merchant : this report shows you which merchants pay you the most commissions and how they change over time.

-Performance by Page : this report shows you which posts on your blog are generating the most impressions, clicks, and commissions.
-You can also split articles by links to see which merchants perform best in each article.
+Performance by Page : This report shows you which of your blog posts generate the most impressions, clicks, and commissions.
+You can also break down the posts by links to see which merchants are performing best in each post.

 Trending Products : this report shows you which products are currently generating a lot of revenue for publishers in the Skimlinks network.